joetimmins/udacity-material-design/README.md

 Material effects include:
 - Collapsing app bar with tabs, to switch between the top, new and best stories
 - Seam-to-step transition when scrolling through the article list
-- A floating action button
+- A (useless) floating action button!

 Coming soon:
 - Fancy view animations for nice transitions